rosette

 As evidence in support of his claim, Samson cites architecture and furniture design: From the late nineteenth century to the Depression, Samson says, the story of American architecture and furniture design is the story of the borrowing of styles.

 However, we must attach an irony to any claim of "borrowing of styles".
-From the 1880s to the 1930s the most esteemed styles in American architecture were post-Renaissance ones which expressed to affluent Americans the power of their money and/or their discovery of the refinements of European culture. [need book on motives for Americans touring europe in late nineteenth century.]
+From the 1880s to the 1930s the most esteemed styles in American architecture were post-Renaissance, which expressed to affluent Americans the power of their money and/or their discovery of the refinements of European culture.

-From the 1880s to the 1930s the most esteemed styles in American architecture were post-Renaissance ones ? ie, colonial revival -- which expressed the power of American money and the American capitalist's discovery of the refinements of European culture.
-[German-American Dialogues and the Modern Movement Before the "design Migration," 1910-1933 1988 - Harvard
+From the 1880s to the 1930s the most esteemed styles in American architecture were post-Renaissance ones ie, Colonial Revival -- which expressed the power of American money and the American capitalist's discovery of the refinements of European culture.

-According to David Miles Samson, [German-American Dialogues and the Modern Movement Before the "design Migration," 1910-1933, 1988 -- Harvard university] the American architect, Frank Lloyd Wright, was the most original and important architect in the world between 1895 and 1920, but his most appreciative audiences were not in America but in Holland and Germany.
+According to David Miles Samson, the American architect, between 1895 and 1920, Frank Lloyd Wright, was the most original and important architect in the world, but his most appreciative audiences were not in America but in Holland and Germany.

-Thus when Walter Gropius and his fellow German modernists migrated to America in 1937-39, American nativists complained that these German émigré designers merely advanced the revolutionary ideas of Wright, his master Louis Sullivan, and innovative American engineering, which ? according to Samson (pages 32-33) -- were, until, overlooked in America.
+Thus when Walter Gropius and his fellow German modernists migrated to America in 1937-1939, American nativists complained that these German émigré designers merely advanced the revolutionary ideas of Wright, his master Louis Sullivan, and innovative American engineering, which according to Samson (pages 32-33) -- were, until then,overlooked in America.

 Although American architects always had the resources to learn about radical European architecture, a self-congratulatory mood within the profession kept most practitioners and critics from feeling the need to similate them.